Symmetries of order four on K3 surfaces: only contains isolated points

-Since $C$ intersects the generic fiber of $\pi$ in $3$ points, then it is trigonal.
+Observe that, since $C$ intersects the generic fiber of $\pi$ in three points, then it is trigonal.
 If $g\geq 3$, this implies that $C$ is not hyperelliptic, hence the canonical morphism of $C$ is an embedding in $\IP^{g-1}$.
 The involution $\sigma$ on $C$ is thus induced by an automorphism of the projective space.
-If $g=3$, this implies that $C$ is isomorphic to a plane quartic and, since an involution of $\IP^2$ fixes a line, that $n_2>0$.
+If $g=3$, this implies that $C$ is isomorphic to a plane quartic and, since an involution of $\IP^2$ fixes a line, then $n_2>0$.

+If $(m,r,g,a)=(8,4,6,0)$ and $S(\sigma^2)\cong U(2)\oplus D_4$, then $X$ is the double cover of $\IP^2$ branched along the union of a smooth quintic and a line \cite[\S 4.2]{L}.
+By \cite[Corollary 2.4.3]{FP} an involution on a smooth plane quintic has quotient of genus two, equivalently it has $6$ fixed points.
+Thus this case does not appear.